hyperlexus/blueshellbot2/README.md

 if you do that, i recommend changing the default values so you have to pass less variables manually :)

 ### known issues and other small bits:
-1. if someone runs `b.alert "`, the bot returns an error. why this happens is sorta known but\
-it's sort of a running gag among my friends to make it produce a 🥶 emoji this easily, so i didnt fix it yet
+1. if someone runs `b.alert "`, the bot returns an error. why this happens is sorta known but it's sort of a running gag among my friends to make it produce a 🥶 emoji this easily, so i didnt fix it yet
-2. `b.alert` also does not work with roles or bot users.
+2. `b.alert` also does not work with roles or bot users.\
-3. the `b.restart` command has to be manually changed to include your filepath **AND** discord user ID, and is kind of buggy on different systems.\
-this can be found on lines 235 and 246 in `/DiscordCogs/MiscCog.py`.
-4. after a `b.restart`, the bot sometimes has to be started manually after the command is run, because of who knows why.
-5. the discord user id on line 235 is the one of the bot owner, and/or of the user(s) you want to allow to kill the bot from within discord.\
-if you want to allow multiple users, you can just change it to the following:\
+3. A lot of the `b.restart` problems have been FIXED, now what you need to do to get it to work is the following:\
-`if ctx.author.id == <id 1> or ctx.author.id == <id 2>:`\
-you can get your discord user id by enabling developer mode in discord settings, right-clicking your name and clicking "copy id".
+Change the necessary config in `.env`, mainly `PROJECT_PATH` and `BAT_PATH`, which point to where your project root and where the executable for the bot is.
+4. Any admin commands (those in the `ModCog.py` file) can only be executed by "Bot admins".
+These are to be defined by **USER ID** in the .env file.\
+As shown above, it should be like `BOT_ADMINS="<id1>,<id2>"` with no space in between.
-6. you can add new commands by adding a new command in the MiscCog.py file and following the rough structure of what I did.\
+5. you can add new commands by adding a new command in the MiscCog.py file and following the rough structure of what I did.\
 If you know what you're doing, you'll figure it out.\
 The reason I'm adding this is because this command will automatically be added to the `b.help` command.